 Trains

 Various travel classes are available on different train services.
 Long-distance trains generally offer sleeper compartments, allowing passengers to get some rest while travelling.
-Soft sleepers are most comfortable, followed by hard sleepers, and then there are soft seats and hard seats.
+Soft sleepers are the most comfortable, followed by hard sleepers, and then there are soft and hard seats.

 Metro